0hStormy/0hStormy.github.io/legacy/assets/markdown/blog.md

 <img src="assets/markdown/blog/50624/lightTheme.png">

 In my opinion I think the light mode looks pretty cool.
 In addition to the the light theme I added **6 new songs** to the music page, which you should really go listen to.
-I aslo added ways of contacting me if needed on the <a href="about.html">about</a> page.
+I also added ways of contacting me if needed on the <a href="about.html">about</a> page.
 Finally, for a full changelog, go check the commit page on my <a href="https://github.com/0hStormy/0hStormy.github.io/commits/main/">github</a> page.
 Adiós Amigos!

 <hr>

 ## Music and crap - 5/3/24
-Ello, I just wanted to annouce I have been cooking up like 4 fire songs that I will add to this website soon.
+Ello, I just wanted to announce I have been cooking up like 4 fire songs that I will add to this website soon.
 And also a early may the 4th be with you, Cya!

 <hr>